avivbiton/RandomContentGenerator/README.md

+## Random Content Generator (RCG)
-Simple but customizable content generation for whatever reason you may need it (inspiration, random infinite content, and more).
+Simple but customizable random content generator.
+From simple and basic random content to advanced and complex.
+RCG gives you full control on how you want your content to be generated.

-## How it works
+## Usage
-You feed RCG a Schema and it will output the content in JSON format.
-As simple as that.

-An example of a very basic schema.
+A schema will tell RCG how to generate the content.
+Here's an example of a very basic schema.

 ```json
     {
         "fields":{